alexrmann/odin-landing-page/README.md

-My solution to the flexbox landing page exercise in The Odin Project
+My solution to The Odin Project's flexbox landing page exercise